vibhorjain/Systems_Programming/README.md

 Server:
-  copy server related files to server m/c. compile by running the command: g++ *.cpp run the server on some port (say 50000 in this case): ./a.out 50000
+  copy server related files to server m/c (main.cpp, SocketUtilities.cpp, SocketUtilities.h).
+  compile by running the command: g++ *.cpp run the server on some port (say 50000 in this case): ./a.out 50000